-Notice of Washington and Lee University Health Benefit Plan Privacy Practices
+Notice of Washington and Lee University Health Benefit Plan Privacy and Security Practices

 THIS NOTICE DESCRIBES HOW CERTAIN MEDICAL INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.